TICKS AT THE BEACH

 • American dog ticks (Rocky Mountain spotted fever)

-These ticks are no longer confined to wooded areas—they are expanding into new environments.
+These ticks are no longer confined to wooded areas—they are increasingly found in suburban yards, parks, and coastal ecosystems.

 The Asian Longhorned Tick: A Growing Concern

-First identified in the U.S. in 2017, the Asian longhorned tick has spread rapidly.
+First identified in the United States in 2017, the Asian longhorned tick has spread rapidly.

-It can reproduce without mating, allowing populations to grow quickly.
+It reproduces without mating through parthenogenesis, allowing populations to expand quickly.

 • Ehrlichiosis